 So, through all the volumes of COVID, which I think when we measured it, we had 50 black Fridays in a row, to this black Friday, which was a multiple of what regular black Fridays were to even now, it’s so busy, we’ve been able to maintain that customer promise of ‘next day’.
 So, we’re starting to see again, Canadians need help now.
 “I’m still running my business.
 I’m still going to school.
 I want to get a gift for someone.”
 We’re one of the only retailers that are still doing next day delivery in Canada.
 And we’re very, very proud of that.
 And again, it’s the people we have leveraging the technologies that we have to make that happen.
 And it’s exciting because it’s all about delivering on that promise.

-Simon Rodrigue: So, starting off, I think you win in e-commerce with people.
+Simon Rodrigue: So, starting off, I think you win in ecommerce with people.
 So, we have an incredible team at Staples, Canada, and we pick incredible partners to work with.
-But making sure we have people that really understand how you leverage technology to deliver your business needs.
-The first thing we did is we built what I believe is one of the top eCommerce teams in Canada, if not around the world that really gets how you do large scale e-commerce.
-But we’ve always been believers and some of the people that are on the Staples Canada team had been at a couple of other places with me as kind of a roving gang.
-We’ve always been believers of ‘best in breed’ versus building.
-And there are some fundamental reasons that I personally believe that the better path is in e-commerce.
+But making sure we have people that really understand how you leverage technology to deliver your business needs, so the first thing we did is build a really incredible, what I believe is one of the top ecommerce teams in Canada, if not around the world, that really get how you do large scale ecommerce.
+But we’ve always been believers and some of the people that are on the Staples Canada team has been at a couple of other places with me, kind of a roving gang, we’ve always been believers of ‘best in breed’ versus building.
+And there are some fundamental reasons that I personally believe that the better path is in ecommerce.